Buy your council house (Right to Buy)

 Once you have checked you are eligible and read the detailed guidance

-After you have applied online you must contact us to complete our ‘Right to Buy Additional Information Form’ which must be submitted at the same time as the Government’s RTB1 application form.
+You must contact us to complete our ‘Right to Buy Additional Information Form’ as well as the Government’s RTB1 application form.
+Do not apply online at GOV.UK, contact us for an application pack.

-Alternatively, you can request an application pack directly from us.
+You can request an application pack directly from us by email or phone.

-Our home ownership team will explain the conditions of purchase and give advice on the whole procedure, from valuation to completion.
-The Council’s service is completely free of charge – you will not be charged an application or valuation fee, or for our legal costs.
+Our home ownership team will explain the conditions of purchase and give guidance on the whole procedure, from valuation to completion.
+This service is completely free of charge – you will not be charged an application or valuation fee, or for our legal costs.

 More information on the right to buy process can be found under section 5 the tenants handbook